 Unfortunately due to new COVID-restrictions we’re having to review who we are legally allowed to see.
 The DHHS has said we can only see patients whose care is deemed urgent, which means if patients don’t see us they will require require further specialist referrals or hospitalisation.
 If you are booked in for an acupuncture appointment we will contact you shortly to discuss your current situation.

 Naturopathy appointments will be converted to telehealth appointments and can be booked via phone.

 At Altona Acupuncture your health concerns are viewed through the lens of Traditional Chinese medicine combined with knowledge of western medical science to provide integrated drug free health care.

 Our practitioners take the time to listen to you and support you with your health concerns.

-Aleisha is a warm and caring practitioner dedicated to improving the health and physical condition of her patients.
+We have four enthusiastic doctors of Chinese Medicine, registered acupuncturists and a naturopath working in the clinic.
+All warm and caring practitioners dedicated to improving the health and physical condition of their patients.

 Monday: 9am - 9pm